You are not authorized to use this portlet; It is only available to users in certain roles within the portal.

 Summer Housing and Storage Information

-Summer Housing is available in Lakeside Apartments, MC Houses, Deerfield Houses, and Terra Nova Apartments for $1,500 for summer charged in three $500 payments.
+Summer Housing is available in Dotzour Hall, Deerfield Houses, and Terra Nova Apartments for $1,500 for summer charged in three $500 payments.
 Rent must be paid in the Business Office by May 20, June 20, and July 20.

 Apply Here!

-Storage is not available on campus for residents of Dotzour, Metzler, Bittinger, and Morrison.
-Residents of these buildings should plan to make arrangements to take belongings home or have them stored off campus during the summer.
+Storage: Storage is not available on campus.
+Students should plan to make arrangements to take belongings home or have them stored off campus during the summer.
 Here are some local storage facilities in McPherson:

 Residential Living Frequently Asked Questions